ccooke/cccb9/README.md

   * Channel text prefixed with the bot's nick ("/msg #channel botname: do soemthing" (or just "botname: do something" if you're in the channel)
   * If the (default enabled) option bang_commands_enabled is set, and channel text prefixed with an exclamation mark: ("/msg #channel !do something")

+Some commands and configuration options can only be used by a superuser.
+To add yourself as a superuser, send the command "admin superuser enable password", where "password" is the superuser password set in the profile (above).

 Configuration for the bot is based on a set of cascading storage dictionaries.
 These are defined by the bot and its modules to store configuration and session data.
 Each dictionary stores a number of keys which can be set to particular values.

 Dictionaries are stored in a tree structure: